About Me

 My earliest memory of riding was of my Mom and Dad teaching me to ride my “Knight Rider” bike without training wheels.
 There are other photos of me on tricycles and stuff, but that’s what I remember.
 Later on, I won a BMX bike in a national contest from Aqua-Fresh toothpaste called, “What Makes Me Smile.”
 I can’t remember exactly what I said, but it was extremely sappy and was meant to win the contest, not to be extremely sincere.

-After working in two local bike shops, I got my USA Cycling Mechanics’ License and started making my way into working at professional road races.
+After working in two local bike shops, I got my USA Cycling Mechanics’ License (Class of 2005) and started making my way into working at professional road races.
 I volunteered at the right time and made the right connections and have had the opportunity to work at some pretty big races throughout the years.

 Tour de Beauce 2005, Quebec City - Jittery Joe's/Kalahari Pro Cycling Team